 When it comes to getting mental health care for yourself or a loved one, you deserve a mental health center that provides the services and resources best suited to meet your treatment needs.
-One of the most common ways to pay for mental health treatments is by using Medicare or Medicaid, but many people still ask “Does Medicare cover mental health services?”
+One of the most common ways to pay for mental health treatments is by using Medicare or Medicaid, but many people still ask “Does Medicare cover mental health services?
+Does Medicaid cover mental health?”
 Learn more about the qualifications for Medicaid and Medicare mental health coverage and if you can use these types of insurance to cover services at The Phoenix.

 What Counseling Services Do We Offer?

-The Phoenix Recovery and Counseling Centers provide mental health care services for various mental illnesses.
+The Phoenix Recovery Center provides mental health care services for various mental illnesses.
 The following behavioral health disorders are just some of those treated at The Phoenix:

 Medicare, Medicaid, and Counseling Services